bwvisu/bwvisu.github.io/technical-docs/technical-docs.md

 Finally, adapt your middleware configuration file to your setup.
 More information on this configuration file can again be found [here](backend.md).

 ## Applications

+# How to install

+You need to prepare the various components of bwVisu:
+## 1. Preparing the backend
+Make sure that the backend cluster meets all requirements as described [here](backend.md).

+## 2. Installing the Middleware
+You can find instructions on how to configure a virtual machine running the middleware in the middleware (`bwvisu-runner`) repository in `deployment/provision-middleware.py`.

+## 3. Installing the Webfrontend
+You can find instructions on how to install the web frontend in the readme of the web frontend repository (`bwvisu-web`)

+## 4. Installing the Applications